 To avoid RPA failures, it’s important to set guardrails for bot deployments so that frontline users are less prone to making mistakes.
-When bots make it easier for people who are not parts of the core development team to create code.
-This can lead to shadow development in organizations and a lack of oversight.
+When bots make it easier for people who are not part of the core development team to create code, this can lead to shadow development in organizations and a lack of oversight.

 Another thing you can do when determining if a task is RPA-suitable, it’s important to ask the IT Department questions about the variability and repeatability of that task before assigning a bot to it.
 The IT teams or the outsourced third party should work directly with business users to clearly communicate that RPA is only one tool in their IT toolbox.